Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-But the way, as you could see, we don’t use `Exclusion` array now when we don’t need it.
-The part that responsible for encoding the symbol in `getEncodeProbLeaf()` is little bit different from how we do it in `getEncodeProb()`.
+But the way, as you could see, we don’t use the `Exclusion` array now when we don’t need it.
+The part that is responsible for encoding the symbol in `getEncodeProbLeaf()` is a little bit different from how we do it in `getEncodeProb()`.

 ```
 b32 getEncodeProbLeaf(prob& Prob, u32 Symbol)